Academy for Character Education: Academics

 In 2008–2017, 100% of the school's seniors received a high school diploma.
 Of 11 seniors, 11 graduated from ACE.
 For the 2016–2017 school year 80% if high school students received a 3.5 GPA or higher with some exceeding a 4.0., thus receiving a Presidential Award with the sitting president's signature printed on it.

 There are 9 classes for 12 grades.
 ACE is a public/homeschool hybrid, in which there are avg six SCD days a month.
 Students attend school on Tuesdays and Thursdays, following normal school hours, and get every fourth week off. (three weeks of SCDs, one week of break), as well as normal breaks for things like holidays, and spring, summer, fall, and winter break.

 Students are required to complete a good 4.5 weeks' worth of homework in 3 weeks expectantly increasing in the AP classes, but get the privilege of having the 4th week off.
 They also have four-year education cycles for history and science (e.g., biology, chemistry, physics, and geology).
 If effort is put into this experience, students should be well on track for college.

 Activities

 ACE meets only six mandatory times a month, but students can use the SIF (student instructional funds) they receive, if their work is up to par, to do extra-curricular activities during their week studying at home.
 They attend field trips throughout the year as a whole school.
 Trips are education and strive to best supplement the current history/science rotation they are studying.
-Examples are the Oregon Shakespeare Festival, OMSI, civil war reenactments, boat trips and even trips to Washington DC, Grece, or London. in which fundraising, SIF funds and additional out of pocket funds are used by the students to experience.
+Examples are the Oregon Shakespeare Festival, OMSI, civil war reenactments, boat trips and even trips to Washington DC, Greece, or London. in which fundraising, SIF funds and additional out of pocket funds are used by the students to experience.